Hartland Molson: Senate

 In 1955, Prime Minister Louis St. Laurent appointed Molson to the Senate of Canada.
-Hartland Molson retired from the Senate in 1993 at the age of 86—one of the last Senators to serve past the mandatory retirement age of 75 as he was appointed prior to the institution of the limit in 1965 and thus exempt.
+Hartland Molson retired from the Senate in 1993 at the age of 86—one of the last Senators to serve past the mandatory retirement age of 75 as he was appointed before the institution of the limit in 1965 and thus exempt.
 John Michael Macdonald was the last senator to serve past the age of 75 (he died in office in 1997).

 Hockey

 In 1957, in partnership with his brother Thomas Henry Pentland Molson (1901–1978), Molson purchased the Montreal Canadiens ice hockey team.
 As a member of the Board of Governors of the National Hockey League, Molson was instrumental in raising the profile of both the league and his brewing company through sponsorship of the Hockey Night in Canada television broadcasts.
 As head of the Montreal Canadiens team, he helped develop the personnel to end the Detroit Red Wings dominance, building one of the greatest dynasties in all of sport.
-After winning the 1968 Stanley Cup Hartland retired, and David, Peter, William Molson took over control of the Canadiens.
+After winning the 1968 Stanley Cup Hartland retired, and David, Peter, and William Molson took over control of the Canadiens.
 The team was sold in 1972 to Edward and Peter Bronfman.
-Senator Hartland Molson name was engraved on the Stanley Cup 6 times 1958-59-60-65-66-68.
+Senator Hartland Molson's name was engraved on the Stanley Cup 6 times 1958-59-60-65-66-68.
 In 1973, he was inducted into the builders category of the Hockey Hall of Fame.